dojo/docs/dijit/form.rst

 * `dijit.form.NumberSpinner <dijit/form/NumberSpinner>`_

-  A input widget which restricts input to numeric input and offers down and up arrow buttons to "spin" the number up and down
+  An input widget which restricts input to numeric input and offers down and up arrow buttons to "spin" the number up and down

 * `dijit.form.NumberTextBox <dijit/form/NumberTextBox>`_